-The flexible engineering concentration consists of eight subjects that are selected by the student either from a suggested subject list provided for each 10-ENG concentration, or subjects may be proposed by the student that fit the theme of the chosen concentration.
+The flexible engineering concentration consists of seven subjects that are selected by the student either from a suggested subject list provided for each 10-ENG concentration, or subjects may be proposed by the student that fit the theme of the chosen concentration.
 The concentrations have been selected by the Department of Chemical Engineering to represent new and developing cross disciplinary areas that benefit from a strong foundation in engineering within the chemical engineering context.
 These lists are included in the concentration descriptions provided here, and at the Chemical Engineering Student Office.
 Students work with their 10-ENG advisors to propose an agreed-upon 10-ENG program, which is then approved by the Chemical Engineering Undergraduate Committee.

 The flexible engineering program major capstone experience will consist of 12 units total from any combination of Integrated Chemical Engineering (ICE) (10.490), the Integrated Chemical Engineering-Topic modules (10.492A and B, 10.493, 10.494A and B), and a senior level project.
 Alternatively, the student may choose to complete a senior thesis in a topic area relevant to the concentration.
 Senior level projects or senior thesis projects must be specifically designed to integrate engineering principles into specific applications or problems, and are not standard undergraduate research (UROP) projects; such projects will require the preliminary approval of the Department Undergraduate Officer, Tom Kinney (email@example.com).